laser/cloudformation-fargate-codepipeline-ecs-refarch/README.md

 - [ ] create bastion instance for SSH
 - [x] how do i check out the logs?
 - [ ] add some stuff to app to help differentiate user versus healthcheck requests
+- [ ] blast a million requests at load balancer to see if it does rolling deploys